Amagoody/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme on shell variables expansons and alias
+My readme file on shell variables expansions and alias